 Who is Heatran in Pokémon Go?

 Something like a tortoise comprised of rocks and magma, Heatran is a Legendary Pokémon from the Gen IV Sinnoh Region.
 Heatran live within volcanic craters and have even been known to cause eruptions.
 The immense heat they produce literally melts parts of their own bodies!
 Unlike most Legendary Pokémon, Heatran can be male or female, and it is the only Pokémon with its particular mix of Fire and Steel typing, giving it some pretty incredible resistances.
-While it's not in the top 20 attackers, it is still useful in Pokémon Go.
-Plus, it looks really cool!

 What are the best counters for Heatran in Pokémon Go?